eclipse-che/che-dashboard/CONTRIBUTING.md

 yarn --cwd packages/dashboard-frontend build:watch
 ```

-Local backend is prerequisite for the development server.
+Local backend is a prerequisite for the development server.
 You can run the dev server using the following command:

 ```sh
 yarn start